Mahomes says ankle feels better than it did before AFC Championship - NewsBreak

 Mahomes says ankle feels better than it did before AFC Championship

-KANSAS CITY, Mo. — Patrick Mahomes is still dealing with a sprained ankle heading into Super Bowl LVII.
+KANSAS CITY, Mo. — Kansas City Chiefs quarterback Patrick Mahomes is still dealing with a sprained ankle heading into Super Bowl LVII.

-But the Chiefs quarterback seems to be making progress ahead of the big game after getting week off.Chiefs fans in Philly ready to cheer on Kansas City in the Super Bowl
+But Mahomes seems to be making progress ahead of the big game after getting a week off.Chiefs fans in Philly ready to cheer on Kansas City in the Super Bowl

 “It’s definitely in a better position than it was at this time last week,” Mahomes said.

-Mahomes will be going against a historic and vaunted Philadelphia Eagles defensive line who is third all-time in sacks in an entire season with 78 (including postseason), so the Chiefs signal-caller will have his hands full.History-making QB talks Mahomes, Hurts Super Bowl clash
+Mahomes will be going against a historic and vaunted Philadelphia Eagles defensive line that is third all-time in sacks in an entire season with 78 (including postseason).History-making QB talks Mahomes, Hurts Super Bowl clash

 “We got a lot of guys that played together and had a great season, I just trust in [the offensive line].
 We know it’s going to be a challenge, they’re one of the best defensive lines in history when you look at sacks,” Mahomes said.